Shershabadia: History and origin

 The Shershabadia Bengali Muslim community originated from the erstwhile Jawar-e-Sarsabad or division of Sarsabad in Mughal Bengal province which comprised Northern parts of Murshidabad, most parts of Malda of West bengal and the north-eastern parts of Sahebganj district of Jharkhand.

 Towards the beginning of the 20th century, a large number of Shershabadias of Murshidabad (chiefly from Farakka, Samserganj and Suti police stations) gradually migrated to Malda along the upward river-stream of the Ganges to settle in the chars and diyaras due to the erosion of the west bank of the Ganges.

 From Malda and Murshidabad they migrated upwards along the river-stream and scattered into the various regions of Eastern Bihar and Northern Bengal.
 The cause of migration is thought to be due to the oppression of British Government for their engagement in the anti-British activities and the erosion of the Ganges along the left and right banks.

 They participated in the anti-British activities under the banner of Wahabi movement in the mid nineteenth century.
 They established several anti-British outposts across the district of Malda and adjoining regions.
 Freedom fighters, funds, ammunitions etc. were collected from wide areas by boat through river ways and were gathered at first in Narayanpur centre and then forwarded to Patna centre by board and ultimately supplied systematically to Sittana, the battlefield of the North-West Frontiers.
 They developed systematic collections of Zakat, Osor, Fitra, and other voluntary subscriptions from these areas.
 They also invented a new system of collecting fund, i.e. "Mutthi".
 This system was invented by the Patna Kalif for the cause of developing fund to launch anti-British Movement.

 They were engaged in anti-British activities under leaders such as Maulana Rafi Mondal, Moulavi Amiruddin and Ibrahim Mondal.
 The leaders of the movement were prosecuted in 1869 for waging war against the British Government.
 Moulavi Amiruddin and Ibrahim Mondal were sentenced to the exile in the Andaman Islands in the conspiracy of Malda, 1870 and conspiracy of Rajmahal, 1870 respectively.

 During the British period, the Shershabadia people were considered by the British authorities, to have criminal tendency for the involvement of some members in the anti-British movement known as Wahabi Movement, but later on the British authority changed their attitude to this community.

 Geographic Distribution

 The Shershabadias traditionally resides along the left and right banks of the Ganges from Rajmahal subdivision of Jharkhand up to the Chapai Nawabganj district of Bangladesh's Rajshahi Division.
 At present, they live mainly in the surrounding districts of West Bengal and Bihar namely Malda, Murshidabad, Uttar Dinajpur, Purnia, Katihar, Kishanganj etc. Presently, after the divide of Bihar into Jharkhand, the north-eastern parts of Sahebganj and Pakur district are where they are found.
-They also live in Darjeeling and Uttar Dinajpur districts of West Bengal where they migrated from Malda and Murshidabad.
+They also live in Darjeeling and Uttar Dinajpur districts of West Bengal and Rajshahi, Naogaon and Thakurgaon districts of Bangladesh where they migrated from Malda and Murshidabad.